 - A Family Care Plan is a document that outlines the person(s) who shall care for the Marine’s spouse, children, and/or other family member’s dependent on the Marine for financial, medical, or logistical support (housing, food, clothing, transportation) in the absence of the Marine.

-Have you heard from your Family Readiness Officer (FRO)?
+Have you heard from your Deployment Readiness Coordinator (DRC)?

-Every unit aboard Cherry Point has a designated FRO to communicate official information and provide referral assistance to Marines and their families.
-If you have trouble contacting your FRO, please call MCFTB.
+Every unit aboard Cherry Point has a designated DRC to communicate official information and provide referral assistance to Marines and their families.
+Please follow the links below to connect with your DRC.
+If you have any questions, feel free to call us.

 Family Readiness Training

-The Family Readiness Program Trainer provides training for Command Teams, Family Readiness Officers and Family Readiness Volunteers in accordance with MCO 1754.9A.
+The Family Readiness Program Trainer provides training for Command Teams, Deployment Readiness Coordinators, Uniformed Readiness Coordinators and Family Readiness Volunteers in accordance with MCO 1754.9A.